gabiisaak/Data-115-Fall-2022/README.md

 ![alt text](https://raw.githubusercontent.com/gabiisaak/Data-115-Fall-2022/main/Size%20Num..png)

 The bar chart shows the frequency of the size of fish in the dataset.
-As a show, the majority of the fish are from the size 0 to 20.
+As shown, the majority of the fish are from the size 0 to 20.
 The tail end of this chart included sharks, rays, and other bigger fish that are less common to see.

 ![alt text](https://raw.githubusercontent.com/gabiisaak/Data-115-Fall-2022/main/Size%20Hab.png)